Doctor of Healthcare Administration (DHA)

 In this course, students will be exposed to new and innovative approaches for designing effective learning and instruction.
 This course will equip students with knowledge of applicable frameworks and strategies for implementation at the organizational level.
 Students will review learning environments such as e-learning, blended and hybrid learning, mobile learning, game-based learning, and informal and social learning, to determine the appropriate learning environment based on the learning and training needs of an organization.

-Today's researchers, leaders, and managers in the instructional design field must be able to use data to make decisions, as well as influence others in their organizations.
-In this course, students will learn how to apply relevant tools, techniques, theories, and principles of strategic assessment and decision-making to address the learning and performance needs for continuous improvement for learning problems or a learning organization.
+Today's researchers, leaders and managers in the instructional design field must be able to use data to make decisions, as well as to influence others in their organizations.
+In this course, students will learn how to apply relevant tools, techniques, theories, and principles of strategic assessment and decision-making to address the learning and performance needs to continuous improvement for learning problems or a learning organization.

 Learning and knowledge management is crucial to the success of organizations.
 In this course, students will go beyond the design of learning environments and acquire skills to lead and manage the learning organization at a strategic level.
 Students will be able to recognize and meet the evolving learning needs of an organization within the framework of the organization's strategic goals.
 Multicultural awareness and how to lead multi-functional and cross-cultural instructional design teams and projects will also be addressed in this course.